by Autumn Enloe MS, RD, LD, CLT

 If you’re already taking a multivitamin, make sure to get the most out of it.

 Most people fall short on meeting their daily nutrient needs, this happens for a couple of reasons.

 First, Western Diet (common in the USA) contains high amounts of processed foods.
-Processed foods are stripped of important nutrients.
+Processed foods are stripped of important nutrients, especially minerals.

 Even if you ate perfectly all the time, it would still be nearly impossible to get your required nutrients from food alone.

-Second, gut health issues and stress can impact how well you body absorbs nutrients from the foods you consume.
+Second, gut health issues and stress can impact how well your body absorbs nutrients from the foods you consume.